anthrolisp/orbmacs/README.md

 ![O R B](https://github.com/kvvba/orbmacs/blob/ed9e8d190ea64375a8bc5af083aae321d57975c7/logo/orb.png?raw=true)

-Orbmacs is an emacs configuration featuring Zettelkasten (org roam), a journal (org roam), completion features (ivy), avy, email, music, and some useful key chords & "sane defaults".
+Orbmacs is an emacs configuration featuring:
+- Zettelkasten (org roam)
+- Journalling (org roam)
+- Completion features (vertico)
+- Avy movement
+- Email (mu4e)
+- Music (bongo)
+- Reference management (citar)
+- Useful bits and pieces

 It is a relatively simple configuration I consider to be "comfy", and which allows me to accomplish most of my computing tasks.

 Unfortunately there are presently no orbs in orbmacs aside from the dashboard image, but I am looking into ways to resolve this issue.

 Packages are managed using [leaf](https://github.com/conao3/leaf.el).

 Emacs is a never-ending journey and as such, my setup is always evolving.
 I would encourage forking this repository if you are interested in using it as a base for your own customizations, but ideally you should build your own configuration from scratch and simply pick out any parts you like.

 If you have any questions or suggestions please feel free to contact me, and I will do my best to respond promptly.
-A disclaimer that I am a mechanical engineer and not a programmer by trade.
+A fair warning that I am a mechanical engineer and not a programmer by trade.

 # Installation
 Run in a terminal